NicholasEM/OnCue/carousel/README.md

 **fi=x**: The time (in milliseconds) between tweets fading in and out

 **ci=x**: The time (in milliseconds) between slide shifts - however if there is a hard-coded slide duration (slideDuration variable in main.js) that number will take precedence.
-The code does currently have a hard-coded duration of ---
+The code does currently have a hard-coded duration of 10 seconds.

 ####Examples
 **Base URL:** http://url.com/example/things/